 - UE_SLICE_MBR_CH: UE-AMBR change.
 UE-Slice-MBR change.
 The UDM notifies the AMF that the subscribed UE-Slice-MBR(s) has changed and the S-NSSAI(s) is within the allowed NSSAI.

+- NWDAF_DATA_CH: NDWAF DATA CHANGE.
+The AMF notifies that the NWDAF instance IDs used for the UE and/or associated Analytics IDs used for the UE and available in the AMF have changed.

 PolicyAssociationReleaseCause:

 anyOf: